AuraLedger/Auradex/README.md

 # Auradex

-*WARNING: This project is a work in progress, and is not ready for produciton use.
-Use as your own risk*
+*WARNING: This project is in alpha, expect bugs.*

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.